LinkedInLearning/transitioning-from-java-to-go-2464007/README.md

 # Transitioning from Java to Go
-This is the repository for the LinkedIn Learning course `Transitioning from Java to Go`.
+This is the repository for the LinkedIn Learning course Transitioning from Java to Go.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Transitioning from Java to Go][lil-thumbnail-url]

+If you are used to working in Java but need to learn to code efficiently in Go, instructor Adelina Simion has you covered.
+In this course, she shows you how to learn Go quickly and continue delivering code at your regular speed in production.
+Adelina walks you through basics like program structure, running programs, declaring variables, basic data types, and pointers.
+She defines functions and walks you through how to use several of them in Go.
+Adelina goes over structures (structs) and interfaces, including call methods, modules, and interfaces.
+She explains data structures, such as arrays, slices, maps, loops, and ranges, then describes how to handle JSON.
+Adelina discusses sorting and searching, as well as CLIs.
+She steps through how to use unit testing in Go, then finishes up with a discussion of concurrency and generics that introduces channels and goroutines.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.